xmedius/xmc-user-importer/README.md

 **This script allows creating XMedius Cloud users from a CSV file.**

 In most cases, the XMedius Cloud AD Sync tool is the preferred method to synchronize users between an Active Directory and the XMedius Cloud Portal.
 However, if customers do not have an Active Directory or simply do not require synchronization beyond the first importation, they still have the option to use a CSV file to import users.
 This page explains how to do it.

+This tool only adds new user account, it does not update existing ones.

 # Table of Contents